Kennedy Catholic High School (Hermitage, Pennsylvania)

 Kennedy Catholic High School is a private, Roman Catholic high school in Hermitage, Pennsylvania.
-It is located in the Roman Catholic Diocese of Erie.

-Background
+It is affiliates with the Roman Catholic Diocese of Erie.
+It is the only high school in the Shenango Valley Catholic School System.
+Their Nickname is the Golden Eagles, and they compete in the PIAA District 10 as a member of the Pennsylvania Interscholastic Athletic Association.
+For football, they compete in 8-man football as a part of the Northern 8 Football Conference with schools from Ohio.

+History

+Opened in 1964, Kennedy Catholic High School serves students grades 9-12.
+At its current campus, they house students grades 7-12.

-Kennedy Catholic was established as Kennedy Christian High School in 1964.
-The original name of the proposed school was changed from Shenango Catholic Prep to Kennedy Christian High School after the death of President John F. Kennedy in November 1963.
-The school first began classes as Kennedy Christian High School in the old Saint Bartholomew Elementary School in Sharpsville, Pennsylvania in the Fall of 1964.
-In the Fall of 1965, the Kennedy Christian High School opened at its current site at: 2120 Shenango Valley Freeway Hermitage, Pa.
-16148.
-The school was renamed Kennedy Catholic in 2001, by Bishop Emeritus Donald Trautman.
-In 2011, it was announced that Kennedy Catholic High School would become the sole high school of the newly formed Shenango Valley Catholic School System (also known as the Kennedy Catholic Family of Schools), along with the newly created Kennedy Catholic Middle School and Blessed John Paul II Elementary School, which were created from a restructuring effort following declining enrollment at St. Joseph's School and Notre Dame School, the area's two (former) parish schools.
+Kennedy Catholic was established in 1964, originally named Shenango Catholic Prep, but was changed to Kennedy Christian High School, to honor the death of the 35th U.S. President John F. Kennedy, who was assassinated in Dallas, Texas in November 1963.

+Its first campus was located at the old Saint Bartholomew Elementary School in Sharpsville, Pennsylvania in the Fall of 1964.
+In the Fall of 1965, the Kennedy Catholic High School opened at its current site at 2120 Shenango Valley Freeway.

+The school was renamed to Kennedy Catholic High School in 2001, by Bishop Emeritus Donald Trautman.

+in 2011, Kennedy Catholic High School became the sole high school of the newly formed Shenango Valley Catholic School System along with Kennedy Catholic Middle School and Blessed John Paul II Elementary School, which were created from a consolidation of the St. Joseph's School and Notre Dame School.